zestymec/zestymec/README.md

 ---

 ### 🧑‍💻 Who Am I?
-I’m **Muhammad Muneeb (ZestyMec)** - a passionate software engineer who believes in building digital experiences that actually matter.
+I’m **Muhammad Umer Aziz (ZestyMec)** - a passionate software engineer who believes in building digital experiences that actually matter.
 By day, I architect robust mobile and web solutions; by night, I’m exploring the depths of new technologies to stay ahead of the curve.
 Whether it's optimizing a React Native bridge or engineering a backend service, I thrive on solving technical puzzles with clean, maintainable code.

 ---